 To be completely honest, this post might not have been possible at all today.
 You know why?
 I was busy playing Punch Quest all day long.
 It is THAT addictive and it just landed on the Play Store.
 It is an old school side-scrolling beat-em-up with an infinite randomized level replete with crazy boss fights and psychedelic power ups.
 Download it now, and you’ll all but forget about Temple Run and Subway Surfers, it is well worth the $0.99 price tag.

 Remember those old Goosebumps books by R.L.
 Stine that had a “Choose your own adventure” structure, where you had to make key decisions in the story by turning to the requisite page?
 Well, Sorcery! is that, on steroids.
 It is a fantasy book written by Lionhead Studios’ co-founder Steve Jackson.
 The app itself represents a weird crossroads between literature and gaming; and is definitely worth trying out.

 Angry Birds with a social twist!
 Now you have a new way to irritate your friends by beating them senseless on Angry Birds.
-Anti-social cynicism aside, Angry Birds Friends does have a tendency to be quite addictive, just have a little mercy on the pigs wordpress please.
+Anti-social cynicism aside, Angry Birds Friends does have a tendency to be quite addictive, just have a little mercy on the pigs please.

 4. Traktor DJ for iPhone (iOS) – $4.99

 A few months ago Native Instruments basically showed us that making a virtual turntable for a DJ app for smartphones wasn’t exactly as intuitive as people thought it to be.
 They instead brought waveform based manipulation in Traktor DJ for iPad.
 This week they released their app for iPhone as well.
 Go check it out if you’re heavy into audio mixing.